-Two GCSEs at Grade B or above in English Language and English Literature
+Grade 6 or above in both English Language and English Literature.

 Students are required to purchase their own texts and provide their own stationery.
 Also we do run appropriate theatre visits and a literary trip (Howarth/Stratford/London).